pocco81/dap-buddy.nvim/README.md

 # TL;DR

 <div style="text-align: justify">
-	DAPInstall.nvim is a NeoVim plugin written in Lua that aims to provide a the simple functionality of highlighting text like one would do in a normal document editor.
-To use it, install it with your favorite plugin manager, select something in visual mode and then run :HSHighlight.
-You can also add keybindings to the commands.
+	DAPInstall.nvim is a NeoVim plugin written in Lua that extends nvim-dap's functionality for managing various debuggers.
+Everything from installation, configuration, setup, etc... can all be done using DAPInstall.nvim.
+To get started, install it with your favorite plugin manager and then install the debuggers you'd like to use using the :DIInstall <debugger_name> command and configure it using a loop provided in the Doc.
 </div>